 By Sophie Dau

 Margene Bullcreek, a member of the Skull Valley Band of Goshutes, spent her life working to protect her community from the harmful effects of nuclear testing and waste.
 Born in Tooele in 1946, she moved to the Skull Valley Indian Reservation at ten years old.
 As a young adult, Margene studied with paralegals on her reservation and started to better understand her Goshute identity and how the U.S. government had historically oppressed the native nation’s ways of life.
 This work led her to get involved in politics, becoming the secretary in the tribal council.
-She wanted to work to make her reservation better and provide all the resources available for the members of her nation.
+She wanted to work to provide all the resources available for the members of her nation.

-Margene became an activist in the late 1990s when she began working with the NCAC (Native Community Action Council) to investigate the health impacts of nuclear testing on the Skull Valley Goshute nation.
+Margene became an activist in the late 1990s when she began working with the Native Community Action Council (NCAC) to investigate the health impacts of nuclear testing on the Skull Valley Goshute nation.
 This investigation led to her becoming the president of the NCAC.
 As president, she also received funding from the CDC and the Agency for Toxic Substance Disease Registry to research native people’s exposure to Iodine-131, a chemical produced from nuclear testing.
 Additionally, as NCAC president, Margene participated in the U.S. Nuclear Regulatory Commission licensing of domestic nuclear facilities, where she used her research to intervene in the licensing for nuclear companies to dump waste in the Yucca Mountains.